arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 ### Quiz: Line Plots

-True or False: You can create both scatter plots and line plots with the same function in `seaborn`.
+True or False: You can create both scatterplots and line plots with the same function in `seaborn`.

 [(X)] TRUE
 [( )] FALSE
 ****
 <div class = "answer">
-We used just one function, `relplot`, to make both scatter plots and line plots.
+We used just one function, `relplot`, to make both scatterplots and line plots.
 Under the hood, there are actually two separate functions being used --- `scatterplot()` and `lineplot()`, which are equivalent to `relplot()` with `kind = "scatter"` (the default) and `kind = "line"`, respectively --- but it's nice to be able to stick to the higher-level `relplot` function for simplicity.

 Because they're both called by the `relplot` function, you can use the same additional variables (e.g. `hue`, `style`, `col`) applied to either scatter or line plots, and they work in much the same way.
 </div>
 ****

-True or False: Line plots are appropriate in most situations in which a scatter plot would work, so you can general pick whichever one you prefer.
+True or False: Line plots are appropriate in most situations in which a scatterplot would work, so you can general pick whichever one you prefer.

 [( )] TRUE
 [(X)] FALSE
 ****
 <div class = "answer">
-There are very few situations in which a scatter plot and line plot are equally appropriate.
+There are very few situations in which a scatterplot and line plot are equally appropriate.

 Line plots emphasize continuity and because of that are rarely used except for with data that have some kind of time component.
-Scatter plots are much more flexible and can work to show the relationship between almost any two continuous variables.
+Scatterplots are much more flexible and can work to show the relationship between almost any two continuous variables.
 </div>
 ****